mickmccann/MS3-Small-Jobs/TESTING.md

 In categories.html, ensure the correct url_for for is passed into the href of the EDIT button | In categories.html, the correct url_for for is passed into the href of the EDIT button {{ url_for('edit_category', category_id=category.id) }} | PASS
 In the edit_category.html page, ensure if the Admin does not want to make any changes, clicking the CANCEL, Admin is redirected back to the Manage Job Categories | In the edit_category.html page, if the Admin does not want to make any changes, clicking the CANCEL, Admin is redirected back to the Manage Job Categories | PASS
 Ensure on the Edit A Category page when the Admin has finished editing the category, clicking on the EDIT submits the form, Admin is redirected back Manage Job Categories | On the Edit A Category page when the Admin has finished editing the category, clicking on the EDIT submits the form, Admin is redirected back Manage Job Categories | PASS
+Within the categories.html page, ensure the delete button has the appropiate url_for, taking in the reguired argument | Within the categories.html page, ensure the delete button has the appropiate url_for, taking in the reguired argument - {{ url_for('delete_category', category_id=category._id) }} | PASS
+Ensure a pop-up modal is displayed before the Admin deletes a category | A pop-up modal is displayed before the Admin deletes a category.
+This is done to prevent against accidental deletion | PASS